 Do you have silver-mercury amalgam dental fillings and wonder if you should replace them?

-As a biological dentist, I am concerned about the overall well-being of patients, and in this article, I will share my thoughts on the safety and health risks of silver-mercury amalgam dental fillings:
+As a dentist in Lincoln, NE, I am concerned about the overall well-being of patients, and in this article, I will share my thoughts on the safety and health risks of silver-mercury amalgam dental fillings:

 “Amalgams-silver dental fillings were a popular material in the past, and are still used by many dentists today because they are easy to place, hold up for a long time and are inexpensive.
 Due to the overwhelming amount of research on the health risks of silver-mercury amalgam dental fillings, they should not be placed.
 If they have to be removed, it has to be done very carefully to avoid causing acute metal toxicity in patients. “